himalayas-base/himalayas-docs/docs/0_introduction.md

 # Introduction

+Hierarchically clustered matrices commonly represent high-dimensional biological data and are widely used for visualization.
+Although methods exist to assess cluster stability, dendrogram-defined clusters are rarely used for statistical inference.
 HiMaLAYAS is a general framework for post hoc enrichment-based annotation of hierarchically clustered matrices.
-It treats dendrogram-defined clusters as statistical units, supports enrichment across dendrogram depths, and renders significant annotations alongside their matrix regions.
+It treats dendrogram-defined clusters as statistical units, supports enrichment across dendrogram depths, and renders significant annotations alongside the matrix.

 [![HiMaLAYAS workflow overview](https://imgur.com/SMDInVs.png)](https://imgur.com/SMDInVs.png)
 **HiMaLAYAS workflow and application to a hierarchically clustered yeast